-A change in a recorded grade must be made in writing by completing a Change of Grade Form available in the Registrar's Office.
+A change in a recorded grade must be made in writing within one calendar year of the date the grade is originally assigned.
+Instructors should complete a Change of Grade form available in the Registrar's Office (this form is not available on the portal).
 Change of SP and I grades only require the instructor's signature.
-Change of grades other than the grade of SP or I may be made by a professor only with the consent of the Dean of the College, who must also sign the Change of Grade Form.
+Change of grades other than the grade of SP or I may be made by a professor only with the consent of the Provost of the College, who must also sign the Change of Grade Form.